Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-Relative to Alaska, our data show that Fairbanks's latest annual appreciation rate is lower than 70% of the other cities and towns in Alaska.
+Relative to Alaska, our data show that Fairbanks's latest annual appreciation rate is higher than 80% of the other cities and towns in Alaska.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Fairbanks differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Fairbanks - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Fairbanks real estate investment or home purchase decisions.